What is an Undifferentiated and Mixed Connective Tissue Disease?

 If a doctor is unsure of which connective tissue disease(s) are present because symptoms are not yet severe or clear enough, it will often label it as undifferentiated connective tissue disease.
 Later on, the disease may show clearer symptoms and blood test results so it can be precisely diagnosed.
 Sometimes milder undifferentiated cases clear up and never reach a point of diagnosis.
 On the other hand, if there are symptoms and blood test results present for more than one connective tissue disease, it is classified as a case of mixed connective tissue disease.

-If you are filing for Social Security Disability benefits because of an undifferentiated or mixed connective tissue disease, they are important guidelines to follow.
+If you are filing for Social Security Disability benefits because of an undifferentiated or mixed connective tissue disease, there are important guidelines to follow.
 The conditions and symptoms of your disease must qualify according to the SSA’s Blue Book specifications.

 Undifferentiated and mixed connective tissue diseases are listed by the SSA as qualifying impairments under the category “Immune Disorders” in section 14 of the Blue Book.